harsh-malik-0803/Multithreaded-Server/README.md

 3. implementing a simple client-server chat tool in c++ .
 4. then use multithreading to make it bidirectional c++ .
 5. handling multiple chat rooms functionality into the chat tool.
-6. using semaphores , mutex to remove critical state.
+6. using mutex to remove critical state.

 # Socket Programming